Skip to content

 Sikkim White Tea

 Sikkim is a region in northeastern India bordering the Darjeeling tea region.
 Teas are grown at a lower altitude than most other teas, giving a unique flavor profile.
 Sikkim teas have a floral aroma with some fruitiness and mild sweetness.
-Comparatively, Sikkim white tea tends to have a milder flavor than its Chinese counterparts.
+Comparatively, Sikkim tea tends to have a milder flavor than its Chinese counterparts.
 They also tend to be less grassy, making them an excellent option for those not enjoying strong vegetal notes.
-Sikkim white teas have a smooth, velvety texture and a slight aftertaste, making them easy to drink.
+Sikkim teas have a smooth, velvety texture and a slight aftertaste, making them easy to drink.

 Sri Lanka